SCELTA DI POESIE TRATTE DALLA MIA PRIMA SILLOGE

 1. Vivara is a small, satellite isle of the island of Procida.

-2. Punta Carena is at the SW tip of the isle of Capri; there is a large lighthouse there.
+2. Punta Carena is at the SW tip of the isle of Capri; there is

 3. Epomeo is the highest point on the island of Ischia.